krobelus/rate-experiments/thesis.md

 \paragraph{Experimental Setting} Each individual benchmark consists of a SAT problem instance and a solver to produce the proof for this instance.
 For each benchmark, we run the solvers with the same limits as in the SAT competition --- a maximum of 5000 seconds CPU time and 24 GB memory using runlim[^runlim].
 Then we run the checkers on the resulting proof (using a time limit of 5000 as in the competition).
-For `rate`, `rate-d` `DRAT-trim`, we ensured that the LRAT proof is verified by the verfied checker `lrat-4`[^lrat-check] in preliminary runs.
-However, we do not generate LRAT (or GRAT) proofs for the final measurements because based on preliminary experiments we don't expect any interesting differences stemming from LRAT proof output routines.
+For `rate`, `rate-d` and `DRAT-trim`, we did ensure that the LRAT proof is verified by the verfied checker `lrat-4`[^lrat-check] in preliminary runs.
+However, we do not generate LRAT (or GRAT) proofs for the final measurements because based on preliminary experiments we do not expect any interesting differences stemming from LRAT proof output routines.
 For proofs rejected by `rate`, we run `sick-check`, to double-check that the proof is incorrect under to the semantics of specified DRAT.
 For the final evaluation we also disabled assertions and